PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 case.
 We also end up with the trade off that we do not have to do the small simulation steps, but the more complex the system the more difficult it is to reweight and the results are not that accurate anymore.
 The Boltzmann generators can be used in many topics and there are some papers that build up on it.
 So whenever we want to sample from a known distribution we can use this approach.
-A short summary of the most important take-away point:
+A short summary of the most important take-away points:

-- Statistical mechanics aims to compute statistics about a many-body system, which can have a huge configuration space, and we therefore need to sample
+- Statistical mechanics aims to compute statistics about a <b>many-body system</b>, which can have a huge configuration space, and we therefore need to sample
-- The Boltzmann distribution describes the probability of a configuration given the energy
+- The <b>Boltzmann distribution</b> describes the probability of a configuration given the energy
 - But we can use this approach also when we want to sample from a (any) known distribution
-- The traditional approach uses tiny simulations steps, which are computationally expensive and the obtained samples can be correlated
+- The traditional approach uses tiny <b>simulations steps</b>, which are computationally expensive and the obtained samples can be correlated
-- Boltzmann generators are a new approach that uses machine learning to obtain independent "one-shot" samples
+- <b>Boltzmann generators</b> are a new approach that uses machine learning to obtain independent "one-shot" samples
-- The key idea is a coordinate transformation to a latent space, where different states are close to each other so that we can sample from a simple gaussian distribution
+- The key idea is a <b>coordinate transformation</b> to a latent space, where different states are close to each other so that we can sample from a simple gaussian distribution
 - These samples can then be transformed back to the configuration space to obtain valid samples for the system